gilcrest/diygoapi/README.md

         }
 ```

 If we got this far, the db transaction has been created/committed - we can consider this transaction successful and return a response.
-An instance of the response struct is initialized and populated with data from the `movie.Movie` struct and the response is encoded and sent back to the caller.
+An instance of the response struct is initialized and populated with data from the `movie.Movie` struct and the response is encoded and sent back to the caller!

 ```go
         // create a new response struct and set Audit and other